 Dugongs and manatees are large, similarly sized, and shaped marine mammals.
 They can be mistaken for one another.
 But, if you know the difference, it’s fairly easy to tell them apart.
-Below, readers can explore a few of the ways that dugong and manatees are similar and the important ways they are different.
+Below, readers can explore a few of the ways that dugongs and manatees are similar and the important ways they are different.

 Credit: Julien Willem (left) and Albert kok (right)

 Main Differences Between a Dugong and a Manatee

-- Appearance: Dugongs and manatees are very similar in appearance, with no dorsal fin, and snouts to feed on the ocean floor.
-Saying this, manatees have a unique cervical vertebrae of only seven, whereas all other mammals have seven.
+- Appearance: Dugongs and manatees are very similar in appearance, with no dorsal fins and snouts to feed on the ocean floor.
+Saying this, manatees have unique cervical vertebrae of only seven, whereas all other mammals have seven.
 Manatees also have a divided upper lip and a shorter snout than dugongs.

 - Size: Dugongs are much smaller, growing to 9 feet long and up to one metric ton, whilst manatees grow up to 13 feet long and up to 500kg.

 - Habitat: Dugongs are found in the Indian Ocean and the West Pacific Ocean, as well as Australian waters and mangroves.
-Manatees enjoy coastal and similar waters to dugongs, and habitat areas such as Florida, West Africa, Amazon Basin, and the Gulf of Mexico.
+Manatees enjoy coastal and similar waters to dugongs and habitat areas such as Florida, West Africa, the Amazon Basin, and the Gulf of Mexico.
 Both species prefer to live in warmer water.

 - Diet: Dugongs predominantly eat seagrass, whilst manatees eat similar plants such as turtle grass, sea clover, marine algae, and shoal grass.

 - Speed: Both dugongs and manatees are very slow moving, which often results in them getting injured by things such as boat propellors.

-We’ll explore these differences and interesting facts about the marine animals more below.
+We’ll explore these differences and interesting facts about marine animals below.

 The dugong is a species of sea cow.
 It is the only remaining member of the Dugongidae family.
 It’s a large animal lacking a dorsal fin or hind limbs.
 Its closest living relative is the manatee.
 Like all sea cows, it has a very small brain size compared to its body size.